omarkawach/spatial_analysis_scenarios/README.md

 4. You may now run/manipulate code

+## Motivaiton and Objectives

+Modelling and Simulaiton (M&S) has shown to be useful for studying real-world systems and to support decision-making through models that abstract systems under study.
+Building accurate models that adequately represents real-world systems is both difficult and time consuming, especially on a large-scale for complex spatial systems such as emergency response / services, urban logistics, etc. Since GIS data contains highlighy detailed, often hierarchically organized information that can be used to build simulation models, it is compatible with the modular nature of DEVS formalism.
+With this information in mind, the goal of this research is to determine a method for automating the generation of large-scale, spatial DEVS simulation models from GIS data.

 ## Background

 #### GIS

-A geographic information system (GIS) can be referred as the proliferation of data spatially referenced to Earth **(change this definition)**.
+Geographic information systems (GIS) open the door to the analysis, manipulation, and visualization of data spatially referenced to Earth.
 The two main components of spatial data are location (where) and attributes (what).
 These components of spatial data are mappable digitally and / or on paper.
 There also exist two main types of data in GIS.
 Vector data (objects) and raster data (field).
 Vector data can be 0-dimensional, 1-dimensional, and 2-dimensional.
 In the 0th dimension, coordinate points exist on their own.
 In the 1st dimension, two points can be used to create a line.
 In the 2nd dimension, three or more lines can be joined to make a polygon.
 Rasters can either be continuous (progressive data that varies) or discrete (thematic or categorical).
 Rectangular tessellated rasters are most common since they are easier mathematically.

 **Find somewhere else to put this?**
 Geographical tracking and mapping of pandemic data through the application of Geographic Information Systems (GIS) has been proven to be a powerful system for disease monitoring and planning ([Buolos & Geraghty, 2020](https://ij-healthgeographics.biomedcentral.com/articles/10.1186/s12942-020-00202-8)).
 Such a system allows researchers to present large volumes of data in an intuitive way.
 For one, web-based mapping has created an environment for accessible remote collaboration between decision makers ([Franch-Pardo et al., 2020](https://www.sciencedirect.com/science/article/pii/S0048969720335531)).
 By integrating simulation models into map-based web applications, researchers can also highlight spatiotemporal trends in various scenarios.